What Is Acute Disseminated Encephalomyelitis?

 ADEM comes on suddenly and gets worse fast.
+Symptoms include:

 - Kids with ADEM may have a fever, a headache, seizures, or trouble thinking clearly.
 These symptoms are rare with MS.

 - The disease usually appears soon after a viral illness.
 There's no such link with MS.